Oakwood Park Grammar School: History

 OPGS was founded in 1918 as the Co-educational Junior Technical School for Boys and the Junior Commercial School for Girls.
 The school was based at two sites in Maidstone town centre: Faith Street and Tonbridge Road.
 The school admitted pupils at the age of 11 and 13.
 The school was also known as the Maidstone Technical School.

 By the 1950s the school had outgrown these two sites and a new site was found at Oakwood Park, further along on the Tonbridge Road.
 The school moved into its new premises between September 1958 and September 1959.
 The new premises were officially opened in September 1959 with a service of dedication performed by the then Archbishop of Canterbury Geoffrey Francis Fisher.
 It was then known as the Maidstone Technical School for Boys.
 In 1963 it became the Maidstone Technical High School for Boys.

 The introduction of comprehensive education in the 1970s lead to the Thameside Scheme being introduced in the Maidstone area.
-September 1971 saw the last admission at age of 11.
+September 1971 saw the last admission aged 11.
 There were no new admissions in the next two academic years.
 From September 1974 pupils were admitted at the age of 13.
 At the same time the school was renamed Maidstone School for Boys.
 Under the Thameside Scheme technical schools had in effect become grammar schools but were not allowed to call themselves as such.
 Now the school had to compete with Maidstone Grammar School for pupils.

-In 1983 the use of the "grammar school" title was relaxed and on 10 October 1983 Maidstone School for Boys became Oakwood Park Grammar School.
+In 1983 the use of the "grammar school" title was relaxed and on 10 October 1983 Maidstone School for Boys became Oakwood Park Grammar School (OPGS).
 In the 1980s the school started admitting girls into the sixth form.

 Enrolment declined in the late 1980s and Kent County Council, the local education authority, considered merging OPGS with Invicta Grammar School, a girls grammar school located in east Maidstone.
 A vigorous campaign by parents, staff and governors prevented the merger.
 On 1 April 1992 OPGS became one of the first schools in the area to achieve grant maintained status, giving it independence from KCC.
 Enrolment increased thereafter and in September 1993 grammar schools across the area started admitting pupils at the age of 11 (year 7).

-After the scrapping of grant maintained status in the late 1990s, OPGS became a community school, reverting to KCC control.
+After the scrapping of grant maintained status in the late 1990s, OPGS became a community school, reverting to Kent County Council control.
 The school became a mathematics and computing specialist college in 2003.
 The school then became a foundation school, giving it some independence from Kent County Council.
 On 1 May 2011 the school officially became an academy, meaning that Kent County Council no longer have any responsibility for the school apart from co-ordinating admissions.